 Citizens and Permanent Residents qualify for special deadlines if their tax residence is outside of the United States.
 (IR-2017-105)

-Foreign account holders who crossed the $10,000 FBAR threshold are required to file a separate report with the US Treasury by October 15th, 2018.
+Foreign account holders who cross a $10,000 FBAR reporting threshold are required to file a separate report with the US Treasury by October 15th, 2019.

 What to do?